RubixML/ML/docs/datasets/api.md

 $dataset = Labeled::fromIterator(new CSV('example.csv'));
 ```

 **Note:** The data must be in the format of a table where each row is an n-d array of values.
-By convention, labels are always the last column of the table.
+By convention, labels are always the last column of the data table.

 ## Selecting
 Return all the samples in the dataset in a 2-dimensional array: